skoona/SknJwtStatelessApi/README.md

 8. `Stateless` does not require a logoff

 ## Installation
-SknJwtStateless requires two environment variables to be set before any executions; use your own values.
+Benefits from two environment variables as overrides to the /config/settings.yml application settings; use your own values.
 ```ruby
 ENV['JWT_ISSUER'] = 'skoona.net'
 ENV['JWT_SECRET'] = 'sknSuperSecrets'